Home > Apparel

 In a winter climate, it’s great to have at least one comfortable pair of winter gloves for general everyday activity and walks; (photo/Eric Phillips)

-Our budget pick in this lineup is the Jeniulet Winter Gloves ($20) followed by the Mechanix Wear Coldwork Original ($34) for outdoor, winter work.
+Among our budget picks in this lineup is the Mechanix Wear Coldwork Original ($37) for outdoor winter work.

-The next price tier includes winter gloves that are still below $100, but use more durable materials for a higher-quality glove.
+As you’re leveling up, winter gloves that are economic and well made are still below $100, but use more durable materials for a higher-quality glove.
 That includes the touchscreen-compatible The North Face Etip Recycled Glove ($45), the lifestyle glove Gordini Fayston ($65), the Nordic touring glove Hestra Windstopper Tour ($75), and the Pearl Izumi AmFIB Lobster Evo Gloves ($95) for cycling.

 A range of materials are used to make winter gloves like synthetic leather, leather, synthetic textiles like Cordura; (photo/Eric Phillips)